bwolfson97/bwolfson97/README.md

 ### Hi there 👋

-I'm Brandon Wolfson, a machine learning engineer excited about deep learning and human learning!
-I attended UCLA where I studied computational mathematics and performed improv comedy! 🎭
+I'm Brandon Wolfson, a SWE who does machine learning and data sciencey stuff too!
+I attended UCLA where I studied computational math and performed improv comedy! 🎭

-- 🔭 I’m currently working on applying deep learning to space! 🌠
+- 🔭 I’m currently working on Ads at Google!
-- 🌱 I’m currently learning PyTorch and Fast.ai and trying to win Kaggle contests! 🏆
-- 💬 Ask me about Fast.ai!
 - ⚡ Fun fact: I won a sailboad on The Price is Right! ⛵